Skip to content

 Only courses numbered 1000 or above are counted toward graduation.
 A 2.00 (C) cumulative grade point average or better must be earned on work completed at Snow College.

 At least 15 semester credits must be resident credit earned at Snow College.
-AP, CLEP, IB, and Credit-By-Exam are not considered resident credit.
+AP, CLEP, IB, and Credit-by-Exam are not considered resident credit.

 General Education Mission